Gruntfuggly/global-config/README.md

 When used in a multi-root workspace folder, the global files are copied into each workspace *.vscode* folder.

+You can also put multiple sets of default files into subfolders of your configured source folder.
+When running the copy command, it will prompt you to choose one of the subfolders first.
+Note, using subfolders will ignore any files in the configured source folder.

 ## Installing

 You can install the latest version of the extension via the Visual Studio Marketplace [here](https://marketplace.visualstudio.com/items?itemName=Gruntfuggly.global-config).